Liskutin/portfolio_Grid/README.md

 Lastly,

 DISCLAIMER: This project was intended as a learning exercise and therefore fallows steps of Kevin Powell's youtube series.
+Unfortunatelly, I am not familiar with design side of the website.